RobertWojtowicz/roomba/README.md

 - to enable ssh create blank text file called “ssh” wtihout txt extension on the boot partition;
 - to enable WiFi connection create text file "wpa_supplicant.conf" on the boot partition based on an example from this repository;
 - on the boot partition replace or edit "config.txt" file based on an example from this repository;
-- to disable HDMI (to reduce the power consumption) you must replace or edit "rc.local" file based on an example from this repository.
+- to disable HDMI (to reduce the power consumption) you must replace or edit "rc.local" file based on an example from this repository;
+- install modules: sudo apt-get install python-pip, sudo pip install pyserial.

 ## 5. Installing RPi-CAM-Web-Interface
 To install RPi-CAM-Web-Interface, run the following commands: